MiraBellierr/Kannabotto/CONTRIBUTING.md

-# Contributing to Jasmine
+# Contributing to Kannabotto

-The following is a set of guidelines for contributing to Jasmine repo.
+The following is a set of guidelines for contributing to Kannabotto repo.
 The bot is written in **Javascript**

 ## Table of contents